blkflth/blkedn/README.md

 > _This should only need to be done once._

-- Change your Icon/Wallpaper/Screen-Recording files and locations in `noctalia.nix`, as well as your geolocation for weather and your monitor name in that same file.
+- Change your Icon/Wallpaper/Screen-Recording files and locations in `noctalia.nix`, as well as your geolocation for weather and your monitor output name in that same file.

-> _It's probably best to comment this file out of `rice.nix`'s imports to start, and, after Noctalia is built, to then follow the [instructions](https://docs.noctalia.dev/getting-started/nixos/#noctalia-settings) on Noctalia's site for getting the `.json` file that's generated when editing settings through the GUI.
-Any system-specific values can just be copied over, and then you can uncomment the import._
+> _If you elect to use the Noctalia `systemd` service instead of spawning from `niri`, It's probably best to comment this file out of `rice.nix`'s imports to start, and, after Noctalia is built, to then follow the [instructions](https://docs.noctalia.dev/getting-started/nixos/#noctalia-settings) on Noctalia's site for getting the `.json` file that's generated when editing settings through the GUI.
+Any system-specific values can just be copied over, and then you can uncomment the import.
+If using the `spawn-at-startup` option as in this config, you can check Noctalia's site and look for ``Assets/settings-default.json` to get the correct name for any setting you wish to change._

 - Comment out or delete games and programs as you see fit in `progams.nix`.